How do I know if my roller shutter motor is dead?

 How to check if your roller shutter motor is out of order?

 First and foremost, it's important to check whether the malfunction comes from the motor.
-To do this, you need to check the condition of the fuses and wires.
+To do this, you must check the condition of the fuses and wires.

 • On the other hand, if the motor makes no noisethis means it is out of order or that the power supply is incorrect.
 To check that the motor is properly supplied with electricity, use a electronic tester to measure the voltage across the wires.
 This voltage must be around 220 V.